-Module M1712: Green n Technologies II Courses Title Typ Hrs/wk CP Practical Exercise Environmental To echnology (L1387) Typ Practical Course 1 1 Pollutant analysis (L2996) comology (LISS) Lecture 2 3 Environmental Technologie (L0326) Lecture 2 2 Module Responsible Dr. Marvin Scherzinger Admission Requirements None Recommended Previous Fundamentals of inorganic/organic chemistry and biology.
-Knowledge Educational Objectives After taking part successfully, students have reached the following learning results Professional Competence Knowledge With the completion of this modul the students obtain pro the behaviour of chemicals in the environment.
-Students terms and allocate them to related methods.
-Skills Additional students acquire in-depth knowledge of important cause-effect chains of potential environmental problems which might occur from production processes, projects or construction measures.
-They have knowledge about the methodological diversity and are competent in dealing with different methods and instruments to assess environmental impacts.
-Besides the students are able to estimate the complexity of these environmental processes as well as uncertainties and difficulties with their measurement.
-Students are able to propose appropriate management and mitigation measures for environmental problems.
-They are able to determine geochemical parameters and to assess the potential of pollutants to migrate and transform.
-The students are able to work out well founded opinions on how Environmental Technology contributes to sustainable development, and they can present and defend these opinons in front of and against the group.
-The students are able to select a suitable method for the respective case from the variety of assessment methods.
+Module M1712: Green n Technologies II Courses Title Practical Exercise Environmental Topollutant analysis (L2996) echnology (L1387) Typ Practical Course Lecture Hrs/wk 1 2 CP 1 3 Environmental Technologie (L0326 5) Lecture 2 2 Module Responsible Dr. Marvin Scherzinger Admission Requirements None Recommended Previous Knowledge Fundamentals of inorganic/organic chemistry and biolog y.
+Educational Objectives After taking part successfully, students have reached the e following learning results Professional Competence Knowledge With the completion of this modul the students obtain profound knowledge of environmental technology.
+They are able to describe the behaviour of chemicals in the environment.
+Students can give an overview of scientific disciplines involved.
+They can explain terms and allocate them to related methods.
+Additional students acquire in-depth knowledge of importance of importance from production processes, projects or construction are competent in dealing with different methods and instance to estimate the complexity of these environmental process. on measures.
+They have knowledgestruments to assess environment ge about the methodo ological diversity and ne students are able Skills Students are able to propose appropriate management and mitigation measures for environmental problems.
+They are able determine geochemical parameters and to assess the potential of pollutants to migrate and transform.
+The students are able work out well founded opinions on how Environmental Technology contributes to sustainable development, and they can present defend these opinions in front of and against the group. students are able to The students are able to select a suitable method for the respective case from the variety of assessment methods.
 Thereby they can develop suitable solutions for managing and mitigating environmental problems in a business context.
 They are able to carry out Life Cycle Impact Assessments independently and can apply the software programs OpenLCA and the database EcoInvent.
-After finishing the course the students have the competence to critically judge research results or other publications on The students are able to discuss the various technical and scientific tasks, both subject-specific and multidisciplinary.
-They are able to develop different approaches to the task as a group as well as to discuss their theoretical or practical implementation.
-Due to the selected lecture topics, the students receive insights into the multi-layered issues of the environment protection and the concept of sustainability.
-Their sensitivity and consciousness towards these subjects are raised and which helps to raise their awareness of their future social responsibilities in their role as engineers.
-The students learn to research, process and present a scientific topic independently.
+After finishing the course the students have the competence to critically judge research results or other publications on environmental impacts.
+Personal Competence • The students are able to discuss the various technical ar to develop different approaches to the task as a group a Due to the selected lecture topics, the students receive is concept of sustainability.
+Their sensitivity and conscious awareness of their future social responsibilities in their re- usness towards these subjects a Autonomy The students learn to research, process and present a scientific topic independently.
 They are able to carry out independent scientific work.
 They can solve an environmental problem in a business context and are able to judge results of other publications.
-Workload in Hours Independent Study Time 110, Study Time in Lecture 70 Credit points Course achievement Examination Written exam Examination duration and scale 120 11111 Assignment for the General Engineering Science (German program, 7 semest er): Specialisation Groon Tochr nologies: Compulsory Following Curricula Green Technologies: Energy, Water, Climate: Core Qualific • lologies.
-Compuisory i onowing curricula Computer Science in Engineering: Specialisation II.
-Mathe ' ' Flective Compulsory Computer Science in Engineering, Specialisation II.
-Mattle mades & Engineering science: Liective Compulsory
+Workload in Hours Independent Study Time 110, Study Time in Lecture 70 Credit points Course achievement None Examination Written exam Examination duration and 120 min scale Assignment for the General Engineering Science (German program, 7 semes ster): Specialisation Green Techn ologies: Compulsory Following Curricula Green Technologies: Energy, Water, Climate: Core Qualif fication: Compulsory